heremaps/msdkui-android/Documentation/Guides/UserGuide.md

 });
 ```

-While the first callback simply sets the received `GuidanceManeuverData` to the `GuidanceManeuverView`, the latter informs us when the user has finally reached the destination.
+While the first callback simply sets the desired state to the `GuidanceManeuverView`, the latter informs us when the user has finally reached the destination.
 In this case, we choose to highlight the last maneuver.

+Since we passed the `route` that should be used for guidance to the `GuidanceManeuverPresenter`, the presenter is then taking care of forwarding any navigation events - allowing us to intercept the current `GuidanceManeuverData` if desired.
+In our implementation, we simply set state based on the `guidanceManeuverData` to the `GuidanceManeuverView`, so the user can see which turn to take next.

+The current `guidanceManeuverData` can be `null`.
+If it is `null`, we set the `UPDATING`-state to show a loading state indicating that there is currently no data to show.
+If you want to change the default behavior, you can use a customized `GuidanceManeuverData` instance.

+>Before starting the trip, no initial maneuver data may be present.
+In such a case, the panel shows a suitable default instruction, like "Follow the route on the map", until the first maneuver data - whether `null` or not - is provided.

 Note that we must resume the `GuidanceManeuverPresenter` to receive guidance events: As we already passed the `NavigationManager` singleton and the route object to the constructor of the `GuidanceManeuverPresenter`, we only have to call `resume()` to start listening - and to call `pause()` to stop listening.
 Please, also make sure to declare the presenter as member variable - otherwise you will not receive any events once the scope of the calling method was executed.
 ```java